lkania/CDOT/acc_form.md

 the background and signal events related to two experiments: the high-momentum W-boson production, see section 1 of the paper, and high-mass resonance production, see appendix A.1 of the supplementary material.
+-->

+Two high-energy particle physics data sets related to the detection of high-$p_T$ W bosons (called W-Tagging), and the detection of exotic high-mass resonance events (called 3b/4b) are analyzed in the article.
+The data contain information about the jets produced in different collision events for background and signal events.
+These include the invariant mass variable (`mass` for W-tagging, `m4j` for 3b/4b) and a variable for whether an event is a background or a signal event (`label` for W-tagging -- `0`: signal, `1`: background, `Class` for 3b/4b).
+Further, the W-tagging data include jet-substructure variables and the 3b/4b data include kinematic variables for the jets.

 ## Availability